Microsoft identity platform (v2.0) overview

 - Application management portal: A registration and configuration experience built in the Azure portal, along with all your other Azure management capabilities.

-- Application configuration API and PowerShell: which allows programmatic configuration of your applications through REST API (Microsoft Graph and Azure Active Directory Graph 1.6) and PowerShell, so you can automate your DevOps tasks.
+- Application configuration API and PowerShell: which allows programmatic configuration of your applications through the Microsoft Graph API and PowerShell, so you can automate your DevOps tasks.

 - Developer content: conceptual and reference documentation, quickstart samples, code samples, tutorials, and how-to guides.